zakoholic/zomboid-backup/README.md

 ### 5. Afterthoughts
-Pretty straight forward backup procedure except for the change in directory structure when copying the mods to your local directory.
-It makes sense, though, after you think about it because workshop items can bundle more than one mod in a single package.
-The directory junction isn't unusual because most games expect their settings to be in a fixed location, it's just something most players won't think about using a directory junction for it.
+Pretty straight forward except for the change in directory structure when copying the mods to your local directory.
+It makes sense after you think about it because workshop items can bundle more than one mod in a single package.
+The directory junction isn't unusual because most games expect their settings/saves to be in a fixed location, it's just something most players won't think about using a directory junction for it.

 You can adapt these scripts pretty easily to bundle any version of Project Zomboid you'd like.
 It also should be easy to run any of the current versions (it's 2026-02 as I'm writing this, jic) side by side with adapted startup scripts for each one.
-The fact that you won't get mod updates except for the _current_ version running through Steam goes both ways here.
+The fact that you won't get mod updates except for the current version running through Steam goes both ways here.

+Thank **you** for reading.
+Thanks **TIS** for making a game me and other players care about as much to even warrant a guide like this.
+Cheers! 💜

+\* You know exactly what I mean. 😜